juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 ## Redis

-[Redis](https://redis.io/) is an open source (BSD license) memory-based Key-Value storage system, often used as a database, cache, and message broker.
+[Redis](https://redis.io) is an open source (BSD license) memory-based Key-Value storage system, often used as a database, cache, and message broker.

 :::note
-JuiceFS requires Redis 4.0+
+JuiceFS requires Redis version 4.0 and above, and using a lower version of Redis will result in an error.

 To ensure metadata security, JuiceFS requires Redis' `maxmemory_policy` to be set to `noeviction`, otherwise it will try to set it to `noeviction` when starting JuiceFS, and will print a warning log if it fails to do so.
 :::